bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 Jason Hughes: 00:52:11

-The datum_protocol_coinbaser_fetch command, it asks the pool server for a list of payouts.
+The `datum_protocol_coinbaser_fetch command`, it asks the pool server for a list of payouts.
 So I have a block that's worth this much.
 Who do I pay?
 Excuse me.